LA Attractions: Johnie’s Coffee Shop Restaurant

 Johnie’s Coffee Shop Restaurant is located on Wilshire Blvd and Fairfax, the western boundary of the Miracle Mile.
 Though it has been closed for years, it is a Los Angeles Historical Landmark and is used frequently as a filming location.

-Johnie’s has appeared in the 1988 cult film Miracle Mile.
+Johnie’s has been a star in a number of Hollywood movies and music videos.
+It appeared in the 1988 cult film Miracle Mile.
 In 1999 it appeared in a Tom Petty and the Heartbreakers music video, then in a 2003 music video with Reba McEntire and a music video by Sean Kingston.
-Major films it has appeared in are Volcano, The Big Legowski, Reservoir Dogs, American History X, Gone in 60 Seconds and Make Hay When Then Sun Shines.
+Major films it has appeared in are Volcano, The Big Legowski, Reservoir Dogs, American History X, Gone in 60 Seconds and Make Hay When The Sun Shines.

 The interior of the cafe and entrance area look strongly like the restaurant used in Cult Fiction, but I can’t find any reference on where that scene was filmed.